Angular diameter

-The angular diameter, angular size, apparent diameter, or apparent size is an angular separation (in units of angle) describing how large a sphere or circle appears from a given point of view.
+The angular diameter, angular width, angular size, apparent diameter, or apparent size is an angular separation (in units of angle) describing how large a sphere or circle appears from a given point of view.
 In the vision sciences, it is called the visual angle, and in optics, it is the angular aperture (of a lens).
 The angular diameter can alternatively be thought of as the angular displacement through which an eye or camera must rotate to look from one side of an apparent circle to the opposite side.

 A person can resolve with their naked eyes diameters down to about 1 arcminute (approximately 0.017° or 0.0003 radians).
 This corresponds to 0.3 m at a 1 km distance, or to perceiving Venus as a disk under optimal conditions.